Cara Castronuova: Political activism

-In 2020, Castronuova has appeared on Fox & Friends and other news outlets speaking about her political movement "Liberate New York".
+In 2020, Castronuova appeared on Fox & Friends and other news outlets speaking about her political movement "Liberate New York".

 She was recognized by President Donald Trump for her work in political activism on his Twitter account before it was shut down.

 She was one of the organizers of the Justice for J6 rally, a September 18, 2021 rally in Washington, D.C., in demonstration in support of those arrested for the January 6 United States Capitol attack.

-She paired with the organization Look Ahead America, its founder Matt Braynard and on behalf of both organizations they filed a formal complaint with the United Nations Human Rights Committee regarding the January 6 prisoners.
-Braynard and Castronuova also worked together to hold rallies in Washington, D.C. and in 17 states between 19 June 2021 and 2 October 2021.
-Castronuova announced her intentions to run in the 2024 Senate election in New York.
+On behalf of CAPP: Citizens Against Political Persecution, Cara also partnered with the organization Look Ahead America, its founder Matt Braynard, and the organizations filed a formal complaint with the United Nations Human Rights Committee regarding the January 6 prisoners.

+Braynard and Castronuova also worked together to hold rallies in New York City, Washington, D.C., and in 17 states between 19 June 2021 and 2 October 2021.

+Journalism career

+Cara was a co-host on the political commentary program Wiseguys on Newsmax for over three years between 2021 and 2024.

+Since 2021, Cara Castronuova has covered political and legal issues for The Gateway Pundit.
+Since January 2025, Cara has worked as a White House Correspondent covering the daily White House Press briefings, as a member of the Presidential Press Pool, and other White House events for LindellTV.

+Charitable and non-profit work

+Castronuova has been involved in founding several charitable and nonprofit initiatives focused on youth health, community development, and civil liberties.